compmetagen/micca/doc/source/commands/otu.rst

     -o DIR, --output DIR  output directory (default .).
     -r FILE, --ref FILE   reference sequences in fasta format, required for 'closed_ref' and 'open_ref' clustering methods.
-    -m {denovo_greedy,denovo_swarm,closed_ref,open_ref}, --method {denovo_greedy,denovo_swarm,closed_ref,open_ref}
+    -m {denovo_greedy,denovo_unoise,denovo_swarm,closed_ref,open_ref}, --method {denovo_greedy,denovo_unoise,denovo_swarm,closed_ref,open_ref}
                             clustering method (default denovo_greedy)
     -d ID, --id ID        sequence identity threshold (for 'denovo_greedy', 'closed_ref' and 'open_ref', 0.0 to 1.0, default
                             0.97).
     -n MINCOV, --mincov MINCOV
-                            reject sequence if the fraction of alignment to the reference sequence is lower than MINCOV.
-This parameter prevents low-coverage alignments at the end of the sequences (for 'closed_ref' and 'open_ref' clustering methods, default 0.75).
+                            reject sequence if the fraction of alignment to the reference sequence is lower than MINCOV (for 'closed_ref' and 'open_ref' clustering methods,
+                            default 0.75).
     -t THREADS, --threads THREADS
                             number of threads to use (1 to 256, default 1).
-    -c, --rmchim          remove chimeric sequences (for 'denovo_greedy', 'denovo_swarm' and 'open_ref' OTU picking methods).
     -g {dgc,agc}, --greedy {dgc,agc}
                             greedy clustering strategy, distance (DGC) or
                             abundance-based (AGC) (for 'denovo_greedy' and
                             'open_ref' clustering methods) (default dgc).
     -s MINSIZE, --minsize MINSIZE
-                            discard sequences with an abundance value smaller than MINSIZE after dereplication (>=1, default 2).
-                            Recommended value is 2 (i.e. discard singletons) for 'denovo_greedy' and 'open_ref', 1 (do not discard
+                            discard sequences with an abundance value smaller than MINSIZE after dereplication (>=1, default values are 2 for 'denovo_greedy' and 'open_ref', 1 for
-                            anything) for 'denovo_swarm'.
+                            'denovo_swarm' and 8 for 'denovo_unoise').
     -a {both,plus}, --strand {both,plus}
                             search both strands or the plus strand only (for 'closed_ref' and 'open_ref' clustering methods,
                             default both).

+    Chimera removal specific options:
+    -c, --rmchim          remove chimeric sequences (ignored in method 'closed_ref'
+    -S CHIM_ABSKEW, --chim-abskew CHIM_ABSKEW
+                            abundance skew.
+It is used to distinguish in a three- way alignment which sequence is the chimera and which are the parents.
+If CHIM_ABSKEW=2.0, the parents should be at least 2 times more abundant than their chimera (defaults values are 16.0 for 'denovo_unoise', 2.0 otherwise).

     Swarm specific options:
     --swarm-differences SWARM_DIFFERENCES